 Instead of tacking the fee to everyone’s property tax, the Utility measures the size of a given property that is impervious to rainwater and calculates the fee based on that figure.

-That way, the Stormwater Utility is charging a fee based on the runoff generated from those impervious surfaces (like rooftops and parking lots), since this runoff is what the Stormwater Utility is going to have to handle.
+That way, the Stormwater Utility charges a fee based on the runoff generated from those impervious surfaces (like rooftops and parking lots), since this runoff is what the Stormwater Utility will to have to handle.

 For residential properties, the Utility conducted a statistical analysis to establish an ERU.
-The value of one ERU is set at 1,548 square feet and incurs a charge of $4 per month for residential homes.
-The $4-a-month Utility fee is one of the lowest rates in the state of Florida.
+The value of one ERU is set at 1,548 square feet and incurs a charge of $5 per month for residential homes.
+The $5-a-month Utility fee is one of the lowest rates in the state of Florida.

 Commercial, industrial and other non-residential properties are calculated using the same ERU concept, but account for the exact footage of a facility and all impervious surfaces when determining the total monthly stormwater fee.

 To determine the Stormwater Utility fee for non-residential properties, take the total square footage of the property’s impervious surfaces, divide by 1,548 (the size of one ERU) and multiply by $5 (the cost of one ERU).
 As an example, a non-residential property with a total impervious area of 4,644 square feet would pay $15 per month in Stormwater Utility fees (using this calculation: 4,644 / 1,548 X $5 = $15).

 Paying your Utility bill

 If you are billed the stormwater fee on your Miami-Dade Water and Sewer bill, you can make a payment on the Water and Sewer Department website.